Charlotte Blair Parker: Under Southern Skies

 Under Southern Skies was set in Louisiana in 1875.
 It opened November 12, 1901, with Grace George in the leading role.
 True to its reviewer's prediction, the play was a popular success with "that large class of playgoers who like their color on thick without too much delicacy of shading, and with no great subtlety in the handling."
 This criticism was intended metaphorically, but it might also be noted that several roles were performed in black-face.
 As in Way Down East, the heroine is caught between a false-hearted cad and an honorable young suitor; again, virtue triumphs.
+The work contained music by composer Lee Orean Smith.

 A film version, directed by Lucius Henderson and starring Mary Fuller, was produced and released by the Universal Film Manufacturing Company in 1915.

 The Redemption of David Corson

 Parker's third full-length play to reach Broadway was The Redemption of David Corson, based upon a novel of the same title by Charles Frederic Goss.
 It premiered January 8, 1906, but had a short life of only 16 performances.
 In 1909, Parker focused on the New England village milieu, Yankee characters, and rustic dialect, when she turned the novel Homespun: A Story of Some New England Folk into a stage play.
 She used the formula of her stage melodramas—a conflict between a rich scoundrel and a poor-but-honest young man.
 A review of Homespun in The New York Times (14 Aug.
 1909) sums up her characteristic manner: "It is as moral as a Sunday school tale, and at the end pleases if not surprises the reader by the tableau of virtue triumphant and vice in the dust."